Table of contents

 Frictionless internal communication is what creates the “magic” guests feel when entering a well-run hotel.
 But there are some departments that have an intrinsically high level of miscommunication and misunderstanding that, if not corrected, can lead to open rivalry and blame games between employees whenever things hit the proverbial fan.
-The traditionally turbulent relationship between the front office and housekeeping department is too often the headline act and, as with any sibling rivalry, is based entirely on the quality of communication between the two.
+The traditionally turbulent relationship between the front office in hotel and housekeeping department is too often the headline act and, as with any sibling rivalry, is based entirely on the quality of communication between the two.

 Understanding the bottlenecks is important and this has only become possible with the rise of the smart property management systems that allows for useful software integrations.
 Dynamic planning, real-time status updates and instant communication can lead to unprecedented cost management for a hotel, let alone reduce heated arguments.
 For example, when a guest checks out housekeeping could be automatically alerted via a smartphone or device so they don’t need to wait around or manually check at reception if it is ok to prepare the room for the next guest.

 Furthermore, excellent housekeeping is all important for guest satisfaction.
 According to a survey commissioned by cleaning products brand CLR and conducted by TNS, 86 per cent of hotel guests cited cleanliness as the top criteria they look for when reading online hotel or holiday rental reviews.
 The survey also revealed that eight out of ten guests would rather give up internet access for the duration of their than stay in a dirty hotel or rental.